-Only a few years back when people started talking about the mobile experience, the emphasis was more on how we use it when we are waiting in the long queue or walking through the road.
+Only a few years back when people started talking about the mobile experience, the emphasis was more on how we use it when we are waiting in a long queue or walking through the road.
 The meaning of mobile has undergone a dynamic change and now users are looking for a more complete mobile experience.
-So, even with a laptop in reach at home, people are spending more time with their apps in their mobiles.
+So, even with a laptop in reach at home, people are spending more time with their apps on their mobiles.
 The question that is asked by many at this point is which is better web or app?
-At a first glance, they will probably look similar, but determining which is most suitable for business depends on a number of factors like purpose, intended audience and also on budget.Is there a difference between mobile website and apps?
+At a first glance, they will probably look similar, but determining which is most suitable for a business depends on a number of factors like purpose, intended audience, and also on budget.Is there a difference between mobile websites and apps?

 The vital question is what is the end goal for your business?
 A number of mobile application developers in Gurgaon

 Companies dealing with public or marketing communications primarily aim for a mobile website.
 It is the most practical and effective strategy for mobile outreach.
-Or if you are a law firm who deals with in-person consultations, the app can hardly make sense.
-In terms of cost-effectiveness, greater accessibility and compatibility, mobile websites have a greater advantage.Mobile websites v/s apps
+Or if you are a law firm that deals with in-person consultations, the app can hardly make sense.
+In terms of cost-effectiveness, greater accessibility, and compatibility, mobile websites have a greater advantage.Mobile websites v/s apps

-When we think of upgrading a site, which is a constant demand for any mobile sites, it is more flexible to update the content in a site than in an app.
-Editing the content and design and uploading it in the site will probably take a week, but the same process may take days to complete in an app.
+When we think of upgrading a site, which is a constant demand for any mobile site, it is more flexible to update the content on a site than in an app.
+Editing the content and design and uploading it to the site will probably take a week, but the same process may take days to complete in an app.
 When you update an app, the updated version has to be compatible across devices.
 Plus the users have to be comfortable with the upgraded app and there is this whole new process of downloading and installing it again.

-In case of interactivity, nothing beats an app.
+In the case of interactivity, nothing beats an app.
 Websites can never accomplish it.
 Plus with most apps, there is a touch of personalization.
-A recent study has shown that the usability of an app largely depends on the emotional connect of the users.
+A recent study has shown that the usability of an app largely depends on the emotional connection of the users.
 The more they connect to it, the bigger the chances they will use it.
-In fact, a mobile app company in Gurgaon has shown that inn case of complex calculations or reporting, an app will be most useful.
+In fact, a mobile app company in Gurgaon has shown that in case of complex calculations or reporting, an app will be most useful.